 1. Applying Keyboard Shortcuts to Save a Copy of an Excel File

 In this method, we will learn how to save a copy of an Excel file by applying keyboard shortcuts.
-You can save a copy of an Excel workbook by default using the keyboard shortcuts.
 From our dataset, we can easily do that.
 Let’s follow the instructions below to learn!

 - First of all, we will create an Excel file like the below screenshot.